AR banner

 REASON FOR LOSS:

-Took off from RAF Holme-On-Spalding-Moor, Yorkshire at 20.06 hrs. to make the first major attack of the war on the Magdeburg/Rothensee plant that produced synthetic oil from lignite coal.
-Part of a force of 648 aircraft, made up from 421 Lancaster's 224 Halifax's and 3 Mosquitoes.
+Halifax LK922, coded MP-L, took off from RAF Holme-on-Spalding-Moor, Yorkshire at 20:06 hrs as part of the first major bombing attack of the war against the Magdeburg/Rothensee synthetic oil plant, which produced oil from lignite coal.
+The aircraft formed part of a force of 648 aircraft comprising 421 Lancasters, 224 Halifaxes and 3 Mosquitoes.

-It is reported that Halifax LK922 was shot down by a German night fighter and exploded in the air.
-The records of the Nachtjagd do not have any confirmed claims against this aircraft although a total of 19 Halifax's lost were not possible to be placed against a German pilot such was the fury of the combat and confusion this night.
+Halifax LK922 was reported to have been shot down by a German night fighter and exploded in the air.
+The Nachtjagd records contain no confirmed claims against this specific aircraft, though it should be noted that 19 of the Halifaxes lost that night could not be attributed to any individual German pilot - such was the intensity of the combat and the confusion that prevailed.

 Report from Navigator, Sgt.
 T. Fraser: